kojcinovica/Tic-Tac-Toe/README.md

 - If all cells are filled and no player has three in a row, the game ends in a draw.

 Feel free to try it on: [itch.io](https://strawberryjamteam.itch.io/tic-tac-toe)

+_Known issues:_
+- Tap on the Music / SFX button, does not change a buttons color [indicator for mute] -> Music/SFX can be muted and reanabled

+- Tap on the Theme button, does not change a buttons color [indicator for selected theme] -> Theme can be changed anyway